What is VoLTE?

 You may have noticed a small “LTE” symbol next to your bars on your phone.
 As the newest functioning generation of cellular technology, it promises better connectivity and added benefits.
 This technology has been improved and expanded in recent years to give you much faster data speeds than the older 2G, 3G, or 4G technologies.
 Most US carriers even support calls over this speedier network that results in improved voice quality.
 Most carriers market this better calling experience to their customers as “HD Voice,” “Voice over LTE,” or VoLTE, but how does it affect you and does this really improve your calling experience?

 How it helps

 Of course, the improvement in voice quality is always welcome as having a call in a crowded area or even through your speakerphone can be a struggle as you’re trying to listen to a muffled voice with static in the background with the older voice quality standard.
 With most VoLTE calls in good coverage areas, the quality is better as the higher definition of the audio spectrum is heard.
 In turn a better calling experience in general.

 A good comparison would be with current HD TVs versus older CRT based TVs.
 The picture quality and color had been good enough for general TV, Cassette or DVD viewing and has been around for a while.
 But comparing them to newer HD and yet better UHD TVs with better resolutions and color responses, older screens don’t have nearly the same amount of quality when they’re in front of you.

 Can I use it now?

 Most new phones do support VoLTE, but it will depend on what generation of phone and carrier you have.
 Most major carriers like AT&T, Verizon, and T-Mobile support the technology but those that daisy chain off the network like Cricket, MetroPCS, or US Cellular won’t have that ability unless granted permission.
-(More information on these carriers or Virtual Networks can be found on our site.)
+(More information on these carriers or Virtual Networks can be found here.)